HyPE-Network/vanilla-proxy/README.md

 This is still a work in progress feature, however this configuration can allow use of custom resource packs to be downloaded by players.

 - `PackURLs` - this is a string array of URLs that the players must download and activate to play.
+- `PackPaths` - this is a string array of pack paths that link to a folder that the player must download to play (used for local development).

 ### Server